PNG Rascal violence now in NT

 Community education, not elitist education

-The community capacity building method is aimed at educating the whole community, not just a few individuals within it.
-It looks at the whole Yolŋu society as a socio-economic-political unit to be empowered, not just a few young people.
+the community education method that I use is aimed at educating the whole community, not just a few individuals within it.
+It looks at the needs of the whole Yolngu society as a socio-economic-political unit to be empowered, not just a few young people.

 Many mainstream programs act as elitist education programs, targeting specific Aboriginal students and often taking them out of their communities in order for them to receive training.